huttered40/cpr-perf-model/reproducibility/README.md

 We provide Python programs to quickly evaluate each method (assuming the aforementioned dependencies are installed locally) here: [https://github.com/huttered40/cpr-perf-model/tree/main/src_python/alternative_models]
 These programs are invoked within these scripts.

-We provide the datafiles we utilize here: [https://github.com/huttered40/app_ed/tree/main/datasets/stampede2].
+We provide the datasets we utilize here: [https://github.com/huttered40/app_ed/tree/main/datasets/stampede2].
 Users must change the scripts to specify the correct path to each dataset and program.
 See the corresponding README [https://github.com/huttered40/app_ed] for descriptions of each application or kernel benchmark parameter.